bfattori/TheRenderEngine/demos/isometric/README.txt

 Isometric Demo
 ---------------

-The isometric demonstration is intended to highlight the tile map capabilities of The Render Engine for creating games which are rendered using an isometric view.
-The demonstration includes:
+The isometric demonstration is a proof of concept that isometric tile mapping and manipulation can be done with the engine using the HTML rendering context as the primary context.
+The demonstration currently includes:

 * Loading and drawing an isometric world
 * Using the DOM context to render the world
-* Mouse and keyboard input
+* Mouse input to control the world

+As the demo matures, the final demo will contain:

 * Loading additional resources on the fly via AJAX streaming
 * Simple Multiplayer positioning and socket communication
 * Persistent world state
+* A*star path finding
+* Simple state machine AI